 Developing Apex code in production can disrupt the database user experience or even break some functionality.

-Whenever a developer creates and saves an Apex code on the platform, the Salesforce application server performs a few steps.
+The Salesforce application server performs a few steps whenever a developer creates and saves an Apex code on the platform.
 It first compiles the Apex code into instructions understood by the Apex runtime.
-It then interprets the code and saves the instructions in the form of the compiled Apex.
+It then interprets the code and saves the instructions as the compiled Apex.

-When an end-user performs some Apex invoking action or triggers Apex execution from a button, the application server gets those compiled instructions sourced from the platform metadata.
-It then sends those instructions through Apex-runtime, which then performs the compilation.
+When an end-user performs an Apex-invoking action or triggers Apex execution from a button, the application server gets those compiled instructions sourced from the platform metadata.
+It then sends those instructions through Apex-runtime, which performs the compilation.

 However, the end-user doesn’t observe any difference in the execution time as it happens in the same runtime as a standard action.

-Now that you know Apex’s basic definition, advanced features, and use cases, it’s time to get started with it.
+Now that you know Apex’s basic definition, advanced features, and use cases, it’s time to start with it.
 This section revolves around the entire development process for Apex.
 The process consists of four steps:

-As we’ve already discussed, you can’t code Apex in a production environment.
+As previously discussed, you can’t code Apex in a production environment.
 You need a developer organization or a sandbox with basic knowledge.

 To create a sandbox organization, you need to: